 Pacific Business Group on Health

-Led research design, data collection, and data analysis of 10 studies with 2,800+ participants to improve design of decision aid to help consumers choose choice option that best meets their needs; targeted to 13+ million consumers using online exchanges to purchase health insurance from October 2013 onward.
+Lead researcher (research design, data collection, and data analysis) for 10 studies with 2,800+ participants to improve health insurance decision aid; targeted to 13+ million consumers purchasing health insurance online.

 Conducted 15+ webinars and presentations for policymakers and stakeholders to share decision support guidelines.

 Worked with IT and design vendors on tight timelines to implement behavioral research findings into design of user-friendly decision support.

 Researched and evaluated 200+ measures used to evaluate organizational behavior.

 Center for Decision Sciences, Columbia Business School

 Lead researcher for 5+ studies to improve design of decision aids for personal finance and healthcare decisions.